—Julien Offroy de la Mettrie, L'Homme Machine

 The bad: The body needs an omega-3 and omega-6 ratio of 1:1 or 1:2.
 Most of us consume 1:15 or higher, which contributes to inflammation and oxidation in our bodies, leading to a host of critical diseases.
 Avoid products such as margarine, canola oil, and vegetable oil, and focus more on animal fats, eggs, fish, butter, avocados, coconut, and olive oil.

-Fats are high in energy density, so take caution to only consume fats that are already part of the animal (beef, pork, chicken, fish) or with small amounts used for cooking.
-Frying or adding fat to a meal can signifcantly increase total calories.
+While fats are important for weight loss, they are are high in energy density, so be sure to only consume fats that are already part of the animal (beef, pork, chicken, fish) or with small amounts used for cooking.
+Frying or adding fat to a meal will signifcantly increase total calories and is detrimental when combined with simple and refined carbohydrate sources.

 7 calories per gram, however due to the thermic effect of food, it is actually 5.7 calories per gram.